MaithreyiBuddhiraju/Vocabulary-Builder/README.md

 Progress (new → learning → mastered), points, and a day-streak persist in `localStorage`.
 Audio pronunciation uses the browser's built-in speech synthesis — no setup, works offline.

+## Settings

+The gear icon in the header opens a settings panel with 6 paper-tone swatches (Manuscript, Linen, Sage, Mist, Blush, Fog) for the Classic Library theme, plus a "Reset all progress" action.
+The chosen paper tone persists in `localStorage`.

 ## Development

 ```sh